 Numerous conditions can cause amenorrhea in reproductive aged women.
 Testing falls into two categories: diagnosing etiology and reassuring the patient that she is not in ovarian failure.
-For a more comprehensive discussion of how to evaluate etiology, please see http://www.endotext.org/female/female4/.
-In general, and in addition to remembering to exclude pregnancy as a cause for amenorrhea, ASRM Practice Committee guidelines recommend FSH, TSH, and prolactin levels in addition to the usual history and physical exam.
-(41) (An important contextual caveat is that AMH and AFC were not as well established when these guidelines came out in 2008).
-Though increasingly AFC is used in place of FSH, especially for evaluating hyperandrogenic women since AFC is part of the Rotterdam criteria, (42) FSH still has a role in differentiating PCOS and forms of functional hypothalamic amenorrhea (43).
+For a more comprehensive discussion of how to evaluate etiology, please see the Endotext section on the Endocrinology of Female Reproduction.
+In general, and in addition to remembering to exclude pregnancy as a cause for amenorrhea, ASRM Practice Committee guidelines recommend FSH, TSH, and prolactin levels in addition to the usual history and physical exam (45) (An important contextual caveat is that AMH and AFC were not as well established when these guidelines came out in 2008).
+Though increasingly AFC is used in place of FSH, especially for evaluating hyperandrogenic women since AFC is part of the Rotterdam criteria (46), FSH still has a role in differentiating PCOS and forms of functional hypothalamic amenorrhea (47).
+See figure 5 for interpretation of test results.